tarantool/doc/doc/concepts/atomic/transaction_model.rst

-To minimize the possibility of conflicts, MVCC uses what is called *best-effort* visibility: for write transactions it chooses *read-commited*, for read transactions it chooses *read-confirmed*.
+To minimize the possibility of conflicts, MVCC uses what is called *best-effort* visibility: for write transactions it chooses *read-committed*, for read transactions it chooses *read-confirmed*.
 Since there is no option for MVCC to analyze the whole transaction to make a decision, it makes the choice on the first operation.
 The author of the transaction has more knowledge about the whole transaction and could give a hint to minimize conflicts.

-Manual usage of *read-commited* for write transactions with reads is completely safe, as this transaction will eventually result in a commit.
+Manual usage of *read-committed* for write transactions with reads is completely safe, as this transaction will eventually result in a commit.
 And if some previous transactions fail, this transaction will inevitably fail as well due to the *serializable* isolation level.

-Manual usage of *read-commited* for pure read transactions may be unsafe, as it may lead to phantom reads.
+Manual usage of *read-committed* for pure read transactions may be unsafe, as it may lead to phantom reads.